Why is Multi Factor Authentication (MFA) important?

 - a code generator token

-Employees who do not have a phone capable of receiving SMS messages or running the app from Duo Security can get a code generating token issued by OIT.
+Students who do not have a cellular phone can get a code generating token issued by OIT.

 What if I do not have an iOS or Android device?

-SMS messages or a code generating token are alternative options to the Duo supported mobile device options.
+SMS messages, vioce calls or a code generating token are alternative options to the Duo supported mobile app options.

 How much does the app cost?